threefoldfoundation/tft-stellar/docs/tfta_to_tft/readme.md

 ## side effects

-Since 0.1 TFTA is added as a transaction fee when using the 3bot wallet, 0.1 TFT less will be issued tan the user has totally spent.
+Since 0.1 TFTA is added as a transaction fee when using the 3bot wallet, 0.1 TFT less will be issued than the user has totally spent.